Kink3d/Graphics/com.unity.visualeffectgraph/Documentation~/Block-IncrementStripIndexOnStart.md

 | **Strip Max Count** | uint     | The maximum value stripIndex can be.
 The range that stripIndex can be is between zero and this value minus one. |

 ## Remarks
 This Block uses a VFXSpawnerCallback interface and you can use it as a reference to create your own implementation.
-The implementation for this Block is in **com.unity.visualeffectgraph > Runtime > CustomSpawners > IncrementStripIndexOnStart.cs**.
+The implementation for this Block is in **com.triband.visualeffectgraph > Runtime > CustomSpawners > IncrementStripIndexOnStart.cs**.